CookedSeafood/candy-wrapper/README.md

 # Candy Wrapper

-Candy Warpper is a library mod I use in many of my mods.
-You are free to use it in your mods.
+Candy Warpper is a library mod provides only util methods in a manner which prioritises OOP.

 Things made player riding possible: